Magic in Dungeons & Dragons: Forgotten Realms

 In the Forgotten Realms campaign setting, the Weave is the source of both arcane and divine spellcasting.
 Within the context of the Forgotten Realms, raw magic is characterized as difficult for mortals to access safely.
 The Weave works to protect the world from the dangers of unrefined magic while giving the ability to cast spells to magic users.
 Destroying the Weave results in widespread destruction.
 Reckless use of magic can also damage the Weave, creating areas of dead or wild magic where normal spellcasting doesn't work.
 In ancient Netheril, "Spellcasters are arcanists and do not memorise spells – they merely pluck them out of the weave."
 The Weave is present in everything and is part of the goddess Mystra's body, who actively willed its effects.
 The Sword Coast Adventurer's Guide (2015) states, "in two senses, both the metaphorical and the real, the goddess Mystra is the Weave.
 She is its keeper and tender, but all three times the goddess of magic has died or been separated from her divinity [...], magic has been twisted or has failed entirely".

+Spellfire is an ability to wield the Weave's raw energy.
+It has appeared in both sourcebooks and novels set in the Forgotten Realms.
+J.R.
+Zambrano of Bell of Lost Souls called it "an iconic part of the Forgotten Realms" and compared it to unobtanium and quantum entanglement, noting that Spellfire often acts as "plot device magic.
+Whenever you need magic to do something weird and outside of the rules of D&D, Spellfire is there".
+In 1996, it was introduced as a "phantom" secondary class for Advanced Dungeons & Dragons 2nd Edition in the supplement Volo's Guide to All Things Magical.
+Paul Pettengale, in a review in Arcane magazine, commented on the new form of magic in the supplement: "What's that called?
+Why, Spellfire of course, which just happens to be the name of a certain collectible card game by TSR.
+Spellfire is a complicated business, and I wouldn't actually encourage any DM to give it to a player to use; it's way too powerful for the majority of campaigns, and the very possession of it suggests close affiliation with Mystra, which most wizards would never aspire to".
+In 2001, a Spellfire themed feat and prestige class were added to 3rd Edition in the supplement Magic of Faerûn.
+Player's Guide to Faerûn (2004), a 3.5 Edition sourcebook, added a Spellfire themed epic prestige class.
+In 2025, 5th Edition added a Spellfire themed Sorcerer subclass in the sourcebook Heroes of Faerûn after it appeared in playtest material.